appbaseio/reactivesearch/content/docs/reactivesearch/vue/search/DataSearch.md

         currentValue,       // the current value in the search isOpen,             // isOpen from downshift
-        getItemProps,       // item props to be passed to suggestions highlightedIndex,   // index value which should be highlighted suggestions,        // unmodified suggestions from Elasticsearch
+        getItemProps,       // item props to be passed to suggestions getItemEvents,      // item events to be passed to suggestions highlightedIndex,   // index value which should be highlighted suggestions,        // unmodified suggestions from Elasticsearch
         parsedSuggestions,  // suggestions parsed by ReactiveSearch